-Liberal Arts Level 7: Upper-School Classics of Christendom History
+Liberal Arts Level 7: Classics of Christendom History

 Term: Yearlong 2020–21, September 8–May 28

-Target Grade Levels: 11–12 (see placement details below)
+Target Grade Levels: Grades 11–12 (see the course description for placement details)

 Schedule: 2x / week, 60–75 min.